New self-serve pricingLearn more

 Coinbase’s case study: why the most popular MFA option isn’t the most secure

 Coinbase’s data provides a great case study on both MFA adoption and security.
 Coinbase stores cryptocurrency on its exchange, which makes it a uniquely valuable account for hackers to target due to both the monetization potential and the irreversibility of cryptocurrency transactions on-chain.
 In other words, a hacker can make a lot of money off of a stolen Coinbase account.
+As a result, Coinbase requires all users to have MFA, but they provide multiple options:

 • SMS one-time passcodes (OTP)